-Don't Expect to Hear a Train.
+Do Not Expect to Hear a Train.
 Because of noise inside your vehicle, you cannot expect to hear the train horn until the train is dangerously close to the crossing.

-Don't Rely on Signals.
-You should not rely solely upon the presence of warning signals, gates or flagmen to warn of the approach of trains.
+Do Not Rely on Signals.
+You should not rely solely upon the presence of warning signals, gates, or flagmen to warn of the approach of trains.
 Be especially alert at crossings that do not have gates or flashing red light signals.